Health and Disability Research

 What is health and disability research?

-According to the Standard Operating Procedures for Health and Disability Committees (May 2012), health and disability research is research which aims to generate knowledge for the purpose of improving health and independence outcomes.
+According to the Standard Operating Procedures for Health and Disability Committees (August 2014), issued by the Ministry of Health, health and disability research is research which aims to generate knowledge for the purpose of improving health and independence outcomes.

 There are two main types of health and disability research: intervention studies and observational studies.

-For the purpose of the HDECs, health and disability research does not include research that creates or uses a human gamete, human embryo or hybrid embryo.
-Such ‘human reproductive research’ needs to be approved by the Ethics Committee on Assisted Reproductive Technology (ECART):
+For the purpose of the Health and Disability Ethics Committees (HDECs), health and disability research does not include research that creates or uses a human gamete, human embryo or hybrid embryo.
+Such ‘human reproductive research’ needs to be approved by the Ethics Committee on Assisted Reproductive Technology (ECART).

 What are Health and Disability Research Committees?